rantsandruse/pytorch_lstm_04imdb/README.md

            for name, base, localname in self.name_base_localname:
                delattr(base, localname)

-Second, in the forward pass: Apply the projection matrix P, and then copy the parameters back to their original location:
+Second, in the forward pass: Apply the random projection matrix P, and then copy the parameters back to their original location:

       def forward(self, x, x_lens):
         # Iterate over the layers